 A relaxing technique he gave, then I modified is:

 - Take a deep breath, slow my breathing and say “relax”.
-This technique is me will relax the tension in my body and gain a control breathing.
+This technique is me will relax the tension in my body and gain a controlled breathing.
 Something I could do while looking at a menu

 - All the while picture or discussing relaxing or relaxing subjects, in case someone engages me in convo immediately